gornskew/lisply-mcp/README.md

 image name (or host/port for a remote Lisply service), then by default it pulls and runs a [Gendl](https://gitlab.common-lisp.net/gendl/gendl) container, which speaks a Common Lisp superset.
-Work is also in progress on a second reference Lisply backend implementation at the [Skewed Emacs](https://github.com/gornskew/skewed-emacs) project, which aims to launch an Emacs Lisp-speaking backend container image.
+Work is in progress on a second reference Lisply backend implementation at the [Skewed Emacs](https://github.com/gornskew/skewed-emacs) project, which aims to launch an Emacs Lisp-speaking backend container image.